ShahiTechnovation/X4PN/docs/blockchain-components.md

 Replaces the traditional deposit modal with direct blockchain interactions:
 - Approves USDC spending
 - Deposits USDC to the VPN contract
-- Shows transaction status and links to Polygonscan
+- Shows transaction status and links to Basescan

 ### 3. Blockchain Withdraw Modal

 Allows withdrawal of USDC directly from the VPN contract:
 - Withdraws USDC to the user's wallet
-- Shows transaction status and links to Polygonscan
+- Shows transaction status and links to Basescan

 ### 4. Blockchain Session Control